Hubertoom/Traffic_Lights/README.md

 ## Learning outcomes

 Creating console application "traffic light".
-It embraces issues like multithreading in Java, <br/>
+It covers topics like multithreading in Java, <br/>
 handling exceptions, inheriting classes and implementing and applying the * circular queue * data structure.

 ## About the project